-On December 7, 2023, we entered into a sales agreement (the "Sales Agreement") with Cowen and Company, LLC ("TD Cowen"), pursuant to which we may issue and sell from time to time up to \$150 million of our Ordinary Shares through or to TD Cowen as our sales agent or acting as principal in any method deemed to be an "at the market offering."
+On August 9, 2024, we entered into an Amended and Restated Sales Agreement (the "Sales Agreement") with Cowen and Company, LLC ("Cowen") and TD Securities (USA) LLC ("TD Cowen"), an affiliate of Cowen, pursuant to which we may issue and sell from time to time up to \$150 million of our Ordinary Shares through or to TD Cowen as our sales agent or acting as principal in any method deemed to be an "at the market offering."
+The Sales Agreement amends and restates the sales agreement, dated December 7, 2023, between us and Cowen (the "Prior Sales Agreement").
 TD Cowen will receive a commission of up to 3.0% of the gross proceeds of any Ordinary Shares sold pursuant to the Sales Agreement.
-During the three months ended March 31, 2024, we did not sell any Ordinary Shares pursuant to the Sales Agreement.
+During the nine months ended September 30, 2024, we did not sell any Ordinary Shares pursuant to the Sales Agreement or the Prior Sales Agreement.